rc2dev/pifi-radio/INSTALL.md

 $ sudo gem install pifi --no-document
 ```

-4. To run PiFi, you'll need a list of radios at `/etc/pifi/streams.json`.
+4. You'll need a list of radios at `/etc/pifi/streams.json`.
 Paste this for now:

 ```
 $ sudo mkdir -p /etc/pifi
 $ sudo wget https://raw.githubusercontent.com/rccavalcanti/pifi-radio/master/docs/streams.json.sample -O /etc/pifi/streams.json
 ```

-Later, you can edit that JSON file [as described here](README.md#list-of-streams).
+_Later, you can edit that list [as described here](README.md#list-of-streams)._

-5. If the MPD server is on another host or a non-default port, you'll need to place a configuration file.
+5. If the MPD server is on another host or a non-default port, you'll need a configuration file.

 Download a sample and edit [following the documentation](README.md#pifi-configuration):